-You may only apply under one waiver basis.
+You may only apply on one waiver basis.

 Once you or your dependent(s) travel and re-enter the U.S., you or your dependent(s) will be subject to the Two Year Home Residence Requirement all over again.

-Request the No Objection Statement from your home country government once you have your waiver case number.
+Request the No Objection Statement from your home country’s government once you have your waiver case number.
 You will receive your waiver case number when you complete the online application.

 No. If you believe that you qualify for a waiver of the two-year home-country physical presence requirement under both persecution and exceptional hardship to your U.S. citizen (or legal permanent resident) spouse or child, you may apply for a waiver recommendation under only one of these two bases.

-No. Waiver recommendation applications are thoroughly considered, and the Waiver Review Division does not have a policy to reconsider applications once a final determination has been made.
+No. Waiver recommendation applications are thoroughly considered, and the Waiver Review Division typically doesn’t reconsider applications once a final determination has been made.
 You may, however, reapply using another basis for waiver, if another basis applies to your situation.

-No. They are automatically included in waiver recommendation application.
-However, J1 holder needs to list them when completing the application for waiver recommendation.
+No. They are automatically included in the waiver recommendation application.
+However, the J1 holder needs to list them when completing the application for a waiver recommendation.

 With a few exceptions (when the J-1 spouse dies or divorces or when a J-2 child reaches age 21), J-2 spouses and children cannot independently apply for waiver recommendations when their J-1 spouses or parents are not applying.